DeeVerma1/Project-4/v2_README.md

 ## Findings/Recommendations

-- North Carolina experienced an uptick in new covid cases over the past months (471) and have the lowest percentage of people with both a primary series and booster among all states, 28% suggesting we should allocate additional anti-viral therapeutics to these two states, at least in the near-term, to prepare for any upticks in demand.
+- North Carolina experienced an uptick in new covid cases over the past months (471) and have the lowest percentage of people with both a primary series and booster among all states, 28% suggesting we should allocate additional anti-viral therapeutics to this state, at least in the near-term, to prepare for any upticks in demand.

 The choropleth plot below show colormap of number of cases in the states for Sept-2022.
  ![This is an image](./images/word_count_distn.png)